aholstenson/miio/README.md

 This is a small library for controlling Mi Home devices that implement the miIO protocol, such as the Mi Air Purifier, Mi Robot Vacuum and Mi Smart Socket.

+This library requires at least Node 6.0.0.

+## Devices types

+The intent of this library is to support all miIO-compatible devices and to provide an easy to use API for them.
+The library maps specific device models to generic device types to simplify interacting with them.

+Currently supported devices are:

+* Air Purifiers (1, 2 and Pro)
+* Mi Smart Socket Plug
+* Mi Robot Vacuum
+* Mi Smart Home Gateway (Aqara) and accessories

+See [documentation for devices](docs/devices/README.md) for information about the types, their API and supported device models.

 ## Installation

 ```